Chris Long (footballer): Crewe Alexandra

 Long joined League One club Crewe Alexandra on a two-year deal on 7 June 2021.
 He made his Crewe debut in a League Cup first round tie at Hartlepool United on 10 August 2021, but initially struggled to get further games due to COVID-19, Norovirus and a slight injury.
 He scored his first Crewe goal on 30 October 2021, against MK Dons at Gresty Road, but then suffered a groin injury in Crewe's next game.
 However, as Crewe were relegated to League Two, he became a first team regular, finished joint top scorer with 10 goals from 34 appearances, and was named Crewe Alexandra Player of the Season.

 The start of Long's second season at Crewe was also hampered by injury and illness; Long suffered an ankle injury during pre-season then had a bout of food poisoning which delayed his return to the first team.
 He played one league game in September 2022 and was then out of the first team until April 2023.
 He then scored three goals in Crewe's final nine games of the season, against Barrow on 7 April, Walsall on 15 April, and Bradford City on 3 May.
 Long was offered a new contract by the club at the end of the season, and signed a 12-month deal.
 After his third season at the club, having helped it reach the League 2 play-off final in May 2024, Long was offered another new contract by Crewe and signed a one-year deal.

 After scoring three times in four games at the start of the 2024–25 season, Long suffered a hamstring injury, ruling him out until November.
 He made a substitute appearance in Crewe's FA Cup first round defeat by Dagenham & Redbridge on 2 November 2024, and was then red-carded after less than two minutes of his second-half substitute appearance against Notts County on 16 November 2024.
 Making a first league start since his injury comeback, Long scored the opening goal in Crewe's 3–2 New Year's Day victory over Carlisle United.

 On 14 May 2025, the club announced he would be leaving in June when his contract expired.

 Brisbane Roar

 On 24 July 2025, Brisbane Roar announced the signing of Long on a one-year deal with an option to extend for a further season.
+On 8 May 2026, it was announced that Long would depart the club upon the expiration of his contract after the club declined the option to extend his deal.
+He finished his debut A-League Men season with four goals in 17 appearances.